Problem Package Format

 • A hint provides feedback for solving a test case to, e.g., somebody whose submission didn't pass.

 • A description conveys the purpose of a test case.
-It is an explanation of what aspect or edge case of the solution that the input file is meant to test.
+It is an explanation of what aspect or edge case of the solution the input file is meant to test.

 Test Data Groups